AlundorZhu/CMORE_Box_Keypoints/data/readme.md

 In the project tab, click on the `+` button and select `create from backup`.
 Then upload the [box.zip](./box.zip) file.

 ## Start labeling
 1. Create a new task, put it in the project (`box`) you just created,upload the video file you want to label.
+If the box doesn't move throughout the video, you can upload a single frame instead.
 2. Draw new skeleton, select `box` as the label and track.

 ![labeling](label.png)